Code-Institute-Submissions/jensalindgren-pro1/README.md

 ### Home Page

 - Home page is the first page you will see when you enter the website.
 It is a big picture that will show the logo and a simple message.
 That you can get a free workout plan.
-When you hoover the picture the logo will move and the text to the left.
+When you hoover the picture the logo will move to the left.

 - The home page has a section underneath the main picture/logo with 4 pictures.
 That will show the different links and what the site offers.